Arjunbasraon/BIS15W2022_Arjunbasraon/midterm2/midterm_2.md

 ![](midterm_2_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

+Kuwait experienced massive economic progress due to the development of the oil industry in the 1930s which brought wealth and improved life standards.

 ## Population Growth
 6. (3 points) Which 5 countries have had the highest population growth over the past 100 years (1920-2020)?